nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * All fields are optional except for the `<index>` field; however, at least one optional field must be present at all times.
 Fields present will overwrite the existing values.

-* Fields must be valid in correspondence to the entity list being displayed currently.
-For example, when a student list is displayed, specifying a qualification when executing the edit command is disallowed.
+* Fields must be valid in correspondence to the entry list being displayed currently.
+For example, when a **student list** is displayed, specifying a qualification when executing the edit command is disallowed.

 * If a specific optional field is repeated, the last occurrence in the input is taken.
 The `<tag>` field is an exception as multiple tags are allowed.